konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

 If you look at the above diagram carefully, you will notice that server responses come in two flavors:

- 1. The dashed arrows indicates that the client has received the UDP packet from the UDP socket.
+ 1. The dashed arrows indicate that the client has received the UDP packet from the UDP socket.

- 1. The solid arrow indicates that the UDP packet was successfully replayed with the TLA<sup>+</sup> specification.
+ 1. The solid arrows indicate that the UDP packet was successfully replayed with the TLA<sup>+</sup> specification.

 ## 8. Debugging the TLA<sup>+</sup> specification with the implementation